eerimoq/simba/doc/api-reference/storage/setting.rst

 File system commands
 --------------------

-Four file system commands are available:
+Four file system commands are available, all located in the directory ``storage/setting/``:

 - ``list`` Print the current settings.